ctdesign/meetup-checklist/README.md

 # Meet-up checklist

-I recently ran a small design meet-up and wanted to share a bunch of things I learned (some sourced from the articles at the footer).
+I've now ran a few meetups and wanted to share a bunch of things I learned (some sourced from the articles at the footer).
 I put together this checklist to help me plan and added to it following the meetup with things that I learned.

 ## Deciding on the format
 - Ask friends and colleagues if the topic will be of interest first
 - Are they talks or show and tells?
-- Keep the talks short if possible (around 20 mins)
+- Keep the talks short if possible (around 20-30 mins max)
 - Try 2-3 speakers on a theme
+- Do you need a photographer?

 ## Deciding on a date
 - Informing people of the date 4-6 weeks ahead